ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

 The new version is assumed to be ``X.0.0``.

-1. Check the collections for deprecations that have been planned to be removed in the major release.
-Use past changelogs.
-Also running ``grep -r `X.0.0` plugins/`` in the repository can be helpful.
+1. Check the collections for deprecations that are planned for removal in the major release.
+Use past changelogs or run ``grep -r `X.0.0` plugins/`` in the repository.

 2. If you are going to release the ``community.general`` and ``community.network`` collections, create a new ``backport-X`` label in the corresponding repositories.
 Copy the styles and descriptions from the corresponding existing labels.